muhammadrezwanislam/Capstone-Project-with-Amazon-EMR-Apache-Spark/README.md

 ##### &nbsp;
 ## Schema Design

 We have designed the following Star Schema after analyzing trips data, weather data and covid data.
+The trip data is the core of the business; that is why we have decided the trip table as our fact table.
+Two of the dimension tables of this schema: covid table and weather table, can provide us critical information which acounts for the daily fluctuation of the business either based on weather or covid pandemic.
+The final dimension table: station table could also help to determine which station has the most potential to grow.

 <img src="Images/Database ER diagram (crow's foot).1.0.jpeg" width="100%" alt="" title="Schema" />